 Water helps tomato plants to grow strong roots, and it also prevents the fruits from cracking.
 When tomato plants don’t get enough water, the fruits can start to split open, making them more susceptible to disease.

-If you water your plants irregularly, the fruits can lose their flavor.
+If you water your plants irregularly, the fruits can lose their flavour.
 Splitting is also common in tomatoes that are watered irregularly.
 When a tomato fruit receives a rush of water after a long dry spell, that water causes the fruit to split.

-Water tomatoes deeply, but be careful not to overwater them as this can lead to problems such as root rot, especially when they’re smaller or in containers.
+Water tomatoes deeply, but be careful not to over water them as this can lead to problems such as root rot, especially when they’re smaller or in containers.

 6. Install drip irrigation